cue-lang/cue/doc/ref/spec.md

 #### Definitions

-A field of a struct may be declared as a regular field (using `:`) or as a _definition_ (using `::`).
+A field is a _definition_ if its identifier starts with `#` or `_`.
 Definitions are not emitted as part of the model and are never required to be concrete when emitting data.
-It is illegal to have a regular field and a definition with the same name within the same struct.
-Literal structs that are part of a definition's value are implicitly closed, but may unify unrestricted with other structs within the field's declaration.
+For definitions with identifiers starting with `#`, literal structs that are part of a definition's value are implicitly closed, but may unify unrestricted with other structs within the field's declaration.
 This excludes literals structs in embeddings and aliases.